-I’ve never been much of a meat eater outside of chicken….until….
+I've never been much of a meat eater outside of chicken….until….
 I discovered pulled pork!
 My husband cooks it in our smoker a few times a year, but I have to tell you, the process takes FOREVER, and you have to do some serious planning.
-When I discovered that pork can also be tender and taste amazing in the crockpot, I knew I had to give it a try.
+Then, I learned that pork can also be tender and taste amazing in the crockpot.
 The idea of cooking it in root beer probably sounds a little odd, but it acts as a tenderizer and also adds a unique flavor.
 You have to give this one a try!

 - Place the pork (about 2 pounds of pork butt or shoulder) in your slow cooker and pour the can of root beer on top.